 GETSI - GEodesy Tools for Societal Issues

 The GETSI teaching materials feature geodetic data and quantitative skills applied to societally important issues (climate change, natural hazards, water resources, etc.).
-These materials were designed and developed teams of faculty and content experts, underwent rigorous review and classroom testing, and are ready for you to adapt them to work in your classroom.
+These materials were designed and developed by teams of faculty and content experts, underwent rigorous review and classroom testing, and are ready for use in your classroom.

 Teaching Materials Available Now